davidrpugh/machine-learning-for-tabular-data/README.md

 # Introduction to Machine Learning

+While most AI research focuses on applying deep learning to unstructured data such as text and images, many real-world AI applications involve applying machine learning to structured, tabular data.
+This course's objective is to provide students with practical, hands-on experience with state-of-the-art machine learning tools widely used in industry to solve science and engineering problems based on structured, tabular data.

+On completion of this course students will:

+* Implement complete machine learning pipelines using Scikit-Learn to solve supervised and unsupervised learning problems with a variety of techniques;
+* Understand various failure modes that can arise when training machine learning pipelines and be able to recognize and troubleshoot these failure modes in their own work;
-There is strong demand for machine learning (ML) skills and expertise to solve challenging business problems both globally and locally in KSA.
-This course will help learners build capacity in core ML tools and methods and enable them to develop their own machine learning applications.
-This course covers the basic theory behind ML algorithms but the majority of the focus is on hands-on examples using [Scikit Learn](https://scikit-learn.org/stable/index.html).
+* Develop, train, and deploy complete machine learning applications.This course covers the basic theory behind ML algorithms but the majority of the focus is on hands-on examples using [Scikit Learn](https://scikit-learn.org/stable/index.html).

 ## Learning Objectives

-The primary learning objective of this course is to provide students with practical, hands-on experience with state-of-the-art machine learning and deep learning tools that are widely used in industry.

-The first part of this course covers chapters 1-10 of [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/).
-The following topics will be discussed.

-* The Machine Learning Landscape
-* End-to-End Machine Learning Projects
-* Classification
-* Training Models
-* Support Vector Machines (SVMs)
-* Decision Trees
-* Ensemble Methods and Random Forests
-* Dimensionality Reduction
-* Unsupervised Learning Techniques
-* Introduction to Artificial Neural Networks
+### Capabilities (knowledge & understanding):

+* Understand the distinct types of machine learning problems that exist in practice; understand the basic parts of typical machine learning solutions.
+* Understand the limitations of linear models; understand the trade-offs of various non-linear models.
+* Understand failure modes that are encountered when building machine learning pipelines.

+### Competencies (skills):

+* Be able to implement a complete machine learning workflow using Scikit-Learn to solve supervised and unsupervised learning problems using linear models.
+* Train, validate, and test machine learning pipelines using non-linear models with [Scikit Learn](https://scikit-learn.org/stable/index.html).
+* Analyze and ‘troubleshoot’ failure modes in their own work.

 ## Lessons